This blog post contains Amazon affiliate links. As an Amazon Associate, I earn a commission on qualifying purchases.

 An iconic classic right?
 I’ve never read it.
 I’m typically very good at reading classics… Jane Austen, Dickens, and the like… but Rebecca has been on my Goodreads to-read list for literally years, I need to get my sh*t together!
 I’ve not seen the Alfred Hitchcock film yet because I want to read the book first, so I’m going to make sure to read it ASAP.
 Can you tell I love gothic fiction yet?

 I adore Lemony Snicket’s writing.
 He was my favourite childhood author, and the Netflix version of A Series of Unfortunate Events brought back all the ‘feels’.
-At some point I definitely need to reread the whole series again as an adult, but to start with I’ve picked up his autobiography on eBay for a grand total of £2.59.
+At some point I definitely need to reread the whole series again as an adult, but to start with I’ve picked up his autobiography.

 At the moment it feels like everyone is recommending Murakami to me.
 My flatmate loves his books, and keeps telling me to start with Norwegian Wood, so I will!
 I’ve never read any Japanese authors before, so I’m quite keen to get started pretty soon.
 It’s all about a man who hears the Beatles song Norwegian Wood, and gets reminded of his first love during his student days, very nostalgic.